Atomox/alex-npl-d8/readme.md

 - What is EY's Focus
 - Tell me about NorthPoint's strength and experience.
 - What are EY's Adobe analytics offerings?

+- Who is In Koo Kim
+- What is In Koo's number
+- What is In Koo's email.
+- Who is Jeff Penner
+- What is Jeff Penner's email
+- What is Jeff Penner's number
+- Who is Greg Jenko
+- What is Greg Jenko's number
+- What is Greg Jenko's email
+- What is EY innovation.
+- Tell me about EY innovation.